 Federal Correctional Institution Beckley inmate Randy Fay Prentice was sentenced Wednesday to a year in federal prison for escaping a satellite prison camp.

 Prentice, 47, pleaded guilty to a one-count indictment that was returned by a federal grand jury in October 2012.

 According to court records, Prentice knowingly escaped the satellite prison camp at FCI Beckley on Sept.
 19, 2012.
 A short time later, Prentice was apprehended by prison officials.

+The U.S. Marshals Service and the Federal Bureau of Prisons conducted the investigation.
 West Virginia State Police and the Raleigh County Sheriff’s Department assisted.